Hussainsyedarshad/Hussainsyedarshad/README.md

 Monetization Strategy: Adapt Jotstar's success formula for paid plans

-Content Optimization: Align content offerings to serve a broader audience post-merger
+Content Optimization: Align content offerings to serve a broader audience post-merger.
-- **[FESTIVAL SALES ANALYSIS](https://app.powerbi.com/groups/me/reports/4a257278-df00-4151-a6ef-218df9018325/aecb7a79c901dbe378be?experience=power-bi)**: Atliq Mart, a retail giant with over 50 supermarkets, recently ran massive promotions during Diwali 2023 and Sankranti 2024 on their Atiq branded products.
+PROJECT -2 - [FESTIVAL SALES ANALYSIS](https://app.powerbi.com/groups/me/reports/4a257278-df00-4151-a6ef-218df9018325/aecb7a79c901dbe378be?experience=power-bi)**: Atliq Mart, a retail giant with over 50 supermarkets, recently ran massive promotions during Diwali 2023 and Sankranti 2024 on their Atiq branded products.
 As the sales director wanted immediate insights into the success of these promotions, I took charge of analyzing the data and presenting key findings.

 🔍 Leveraging SQL and PowerBI, I dove into the data provided by our stakeholders to uncover which promotions performed well and which ones didn't.
 To streamline the analysis process and avoid repeating code, I created a view in SQL called "sales summary," which provided a consolidated overview of sales data.